Report: Ice Cube replaces Roger Mason Jr. as BIG3 commissioner

 A spokesperson for Kwatinetz and Ice Cube told TMZ, "Mason's claims do not require a dignified response beyond the fact that they are preposterous and false."

 The BIG3 is a 3-on-3 basketball league founded by actor/rapper Ice Cube that features mostly retired NBA players.
-After a successful inaugural season it will return this summer featuring former players Metta World Peace, Amar'e Stoudemire, Glen "Big Baby" Davis, Nate Robinson and Baron Davis.
+After last year's inaugural season it will return this summer, featuring former players Metta World Peace, Amar'e Stoudemire, Glen "Big Baby" Davis, Nate Robinson and Baron Davis.

 Ice Cube will act as commissioner until a new director can be found, TMZ reported.